CraftAcademy/library-challenge/user_stories.md

 ```
 As a library,
 in order to be able to check what books are currently available to checkout for a customer,
-we would like to be able to search what books we have available and which ones are not availble
+we would like to be able to search what books we have available and which ones are not available
 ````
 - Create Person class instance double (to be able to search)
 - Make "search" method for library, for all books in database - by returning title, author, availability